-You must set the following variables for DB client for DB2:
+You must set the DB2INSTANCE and INSTHOME variables for DB client for DB2.

-DB2INSTANCE

-INSTHOME

 In addition, you must specify the full path to the bin, adm, and misc of the DB2 home directory in the PATH variable.

-For more information, refer to the DB2 documentation.
+For more information, refer to DB2 documentation.